Wayne County Genealogical Society

 Library

-WCGS operates a Family History Library, located in the basement of the Educational Building at St. John Lutheran Church, 501 S. 7th Street, Richmond, IN.
+WCGS operates a Family History Library, located in the lower level of the First Friends Church, 2010 Chester Boulevard, Richmond, IN.
 To confirm the current days and hours of operation, contact us via email or by writing the Wayne County Genealogical Society.

 Library Hours:

-Closed on all holidays and during inclement weather.
+Closed in December and January, on all holidays and during inclement weather.

 Other hours by appointment.